-Please answer two of the four prompts below (your choice) according to this session's topic, Biblical Tenets of Unity for the M.O.S.A.I.C.
+Please answer the following question according to this session's topic, Biblical Tenets of Unity for the M.O.S.A.I.C.
 Church and as a servant leader to be blessed as an elder at Lighthouse Church of All Nations.
 Cite the quotes from the text in APA form.
 Write 150-200 words per question.
 Fully support and develop each response.
 Do not bullet or write informally.
 You can write more than the maximum words.
-See Appendix 1 at the end for an example.